maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ---

-Yesterday, [Aaron Stannard](https://twitter.com/Aaronontheweb) posted some **awesome news for the .NET community: the [introduction of sdkbin](https://www.aaronstannard.com/sdkbin-marketplace/)**.
+Yesterday, [Aaron Stannard](https://twitter.com/Aaronontheweb) posted some **awesome news for the .NET community: the [introduction of Sdkbin](https://www.aaronstannard.com/sdkbin-marketplace/)**.
 Sdkbin is targeted at solving the OSS sustainability problem by automating the majority of the sales, fulfillment, licensing, and accounting needed to sell libraries, frameworks, and support plans. **It's (roughly speaking) an App Store, delivered as a NuGet feed.**

-In this post, I wanted to **contribute some of my own thoughts** in this area, and end with a section about why sdkbin (or any solution in this space) **will have to compete head-on with NuGet.org**.
+In this post, I wanted to **contribute some of my own thoughts** in this area, and end with a section about why Sdkbin (or any solution in this space) **will have to compete head-on with NuGet.org**.

 Before we grab our pitchforks, let's start with some thoughts.